jyio/botbrew/README.md

 Create a new file `config.mk` to define a couple of Make variables

-- OPKG_MAINTAINER := your name and <email address> in RFC822 format
+- OPKG_MAINTAINER := your name and &lt;email address&gt; in RFC822 format
 - NDKPATH := absolute path to the NDK

 ## Usage